 Texas USDA loans are backed by the Department of Agriculture and it is such a powerful loan that makes purchasing property outside big cities very much affordable.
 Here's what makes them a great option:

-No down payment means 100% financing which also means you don't have to spend your savings just on the down payment.
+No down payment means 100% financing which also means you don't have to spend your savings just on the down payment — a major edge over the minimum down payment on a conventional loan.

 The guarantee fee for a USDA loan is typically lower than that of an FHA mortgage which has MIP and ends up actually saving you money on your monthly payment.